AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ### First start-up of the Adobe Campaign Classic Server {#first-startup}

-After the installation is complete you can start up the server Adobe Campaign Classic Server.
+(skip this) After the installation is complete you can start up the server Adobe Campaign Classic Server.
 Follow the steps below to ensure a smooth startup:

 1. Start command prompt as an administrator
 1. Navigate to the Adobe Campaign directory, for example: `C:\Program Files\Adobe\Adobe Campaign Classic v7`